How to get touch with us over the festive period

 How can we help?

 Our specialist domestic abuse team at Tozers appreciates that seeking advice when you have been subjected to domestic abuse can be a very difficult step to take.
-We can offer advice about a range of options available to you, whether legal protection by way of an injunction, advice about support from other agencies or just information to assist you to make decisions for yourself or others in your family.
+We can offer advice about a range of options available to you, whether legal protection by way of an injunction, advice about support from other agencies, or just information to assist you in making decisions for yourself or others in your family.

-A member of our family team can be available at short notice to discuss your difficulties and if necessary, assist you to apply to the court for an order for your protection.
+A member of our family team can be available at short notice to discuss your difficulties and if necessary, assist you in applying to the court for an order for your protection.

 Co-Author - Ellie Michaud